whitedigital-eu/entity-resource-mapper/README.md

 # Entity Resource Mapper Bundle

-Extends Symfony / Api Platform functionality by helping to map Doctrine entity with Api Platform resource classes and offer usefull functionality (Filters, etc)
+Extends Symfony / Api Platform functionality by helping to map Doctrine entity objects with Api Platform resource objects and offers other helpers such as filters, etc.

 ## Configuration